bplmaps/lmec-main-site/content/articles/Highlights-from-From-The-Vault-Hispanic-Heritage-Month.md

   - collections
 ---

-> On October 13th, we hosted [From The Vault: Hispanic Heritage Month](/event/ftv-histpanic-heritage/)! *From The Vault* is a biweekly event series showing collections objects selected by Map Center staff.
+> On October 13th, we hosted [From The Vault: Hispanic Heritage Month](/event/ftv-histpanic-heritage/)! *From The Vault* is a biweekly event series showing collections objects selected by Leventhal Center staff.
 For this edition of the series, we looked at a few objects from our collections that explore Hispanic heritage.

 #### *[Tabula Moderna Hispaniae](https://collections.leventhalmap.org/search/commonwealth:9g54xj72j)* (1525)